IRA FAQs - Distributions (Withdrawals)

 How do I report a qualified charitable distribution on my income tax return?

-To report a qualified charitable distribution on your Form 1040 tax return, you generally report the full amount of the charitable distribution on the line for IRA distributions (line 15a on the 2013 Form 1040).
-On the line for the taxable amount, enter zero if the full amount was a qualified charitable distribution (line 15b on the 2013 Form 1040).
+To report a qualified charitable distribution on your Form 1040 tax return, you generally report the full amount of the charitable distribution on the line for IRA distributions.
+On the line for the taxable amount, enter zero if the full amount was a qualified charitable distribution.
 Enter "QCD" next to this line.
-See the Form 1040 instructions and Charitable Donations from IRAs for additional information.
+See the Form 1040 instructions for additional information.

 You must also file Form 8606, Nondeductible IRAs, if: